LZ26/chat-app/README.md

 ## App features:

-Simple globalchat where users can join to chat with anyone in the online room.
+Simple global chatroom where users can join to chat with anyone in the online room.
 User can signup and make a private account to chat with individual user.
 DM or private messaging feature are planned features.